bufferapp/android-guidelines/project_style_guidelines.md

 ####2.2.14 Logging

-Logging should be used to log useful error messages and / or other information that may be useful during development.
+Logging should be used to log useful error messages and/or other information that may be useful during development.

 | Log                               | Reason      |